SerjSmor/open-intent-classifier/README.md

 ### LLM Based Classification
 Using LLM for classification is a viable option that sometimes provides the highest quality.
-Currently we have implemented Open AI based LLMs.
+Currently we have implemented only Open AI based LLMs.

 ```python
 from open_intent_classifier.model import OpenAiIntentClassifier